-Writing an effective job description requires the person creating the description to find the balance between providing clear details while keeping the description concise and to the point.
-By doing so, when the candidate reads the job description, he or she will understand the job and what their role within the company will be.
+Writing an effective job description requires the person creating the description to find a balance between providing clear details while keeping the description concise and to the point.
+By doing so, potential candidates will understand the job and what their role within the company would be.

-The first step in the process of writing a job description is creating a clear-cut title.
-The title should:
+The first step in the process of writing a job description is creating a clear-cut job title.
+The job title should:

 - Define the nature of the job and its duties.

 - Reflect the job's ranking within the company.

 - Not show bias by exaggerating the importance of the job position.

 - Be basic enough in its description that it can easily be compared to similar job positions.

 - Be self-explanatory so that it's easily found in online searches.

 - Be specific and targeted to be effective.
 To achieve this, include key phrases that describe the job role.

 - Include verbiage that won't confuse the person searching for a job.